In this article we’ll explain the difference between DAB and FM radio, and look at the pros and cons of each broadcasting medium.

 Choice of radio stations

 With an analogue radio, you’ll probably only have a choice of 10 or so stations on FM (unless you live in a big city).
 With DAB radio, however, you will have a much bigger choice.

 For example, if you like rock music, DAB radio will usually let you listen to BBC 6 Music, Kerrang Radio, Arrow and XFM, among others.

 If you like comedy or current affairs programmes you can pick up additional speech stations like Radio 4 Extra and LBC.

 If you just want to listen to one of the regular stations an AM/FM radio will suit you fine, but in general DAB offers more choice.

 Digital signals can transmit more information, such as the song being played.
 The technology also allows more stations to be broadcast in the same area, as they take up less frequency space than on FM and AM.

 An analogy with television is to think of DAB as like Freeview, while FM and AM are like the old analogue channels.
 For a more complete explanation of DAB, see this article.

-On average, AM/FM radios are cheaper, but there are still lots of cheap DAB radios out there.
-If price is your only concern, you can pick up a basic radio for £10 or so.
-However, there are lots of good DAB radios available for less than £30, so getting DAB doesn’t cost much more.
+AM/FM radios used to be much cheaper than their DAB counterparts, but these days there isn’t much difference in price.
+If price is your only concern, you can pick up a basic AM/FM radio for £10 or so.
+However, there are lots of good budget DAB radios, so getting DAB doesn’t have to cost much more.